DavidUlloa6310/search-engine/README.md

 # What's next?
 Next is to...
-* use a local model to create document embeddings to further improve the accuracy of the engine
+* use a local LLM model to create document embeddings to further improve the accuracy of the engine
 * use a graph database like Neo4j to implement ranking algorithms to supplement vector similarity and TF-IDF
+* implement a frontend that allows users to make search queries